This post is supported by Graham & Brown, a company I love! All opinions are my own.

 For the walls, I chose Graham & Brown’s Glade Stone wallpaper.
 The neutral grey color is a great backdrop for any design, and the beautiful skeleton leave pattern is so unique.

 Of course, the accessories are the best part!
-I chose two pieces of art from Graham & Brown: the Ornate Ethnic Panel and Ziggy Zebra (how cute is he?!?).
-The Crochet Curtain Panels, Table Lamp, and Meadow Pillow bring a gorgeous pop of color into the room.
-Pretty Glass and Metal Boxes and a wood Letter Tray add much needed storage, and a cute Rattan Wicker Basket holds trash.
+I chose two pieces of art from Graham & Brown … how cute is that zebra?
+The curtain panels, table lamp, and pillow bring a gorgeous pop of color into the room.
+Pretty glass and metal boxes and a wood letter tray add much needed storage, and a cute rattan basket holds trash.

 What is your favorite way to incorporate nature into your home?